FREDERICTON, N.B. – The publicly funded seasonal flu vaccine is now available in the province.

 – aboriginal people;

-All healthy persons, 19 to 64, who do not have contraindications to influenza vaccine are also encouraged to get it.
+All healthy people,19 to 64, who do not have contraindications to influenza vaccine are also encouraged to get it.

 “The flu should not be underestimated as it leads to hospitalizations and deaths every year,” said Russell.
-“Vaccination is recognized as the single most effective way of reducing the impact of seasonal influenza, especially for those most at risk of complications.”
+“The best way to protect yourself and your loved ones is through immunization.”

-During the 2016-17 influenza season, there were about 1,200 laboratory-confirmed cases of influenza, 327 influenza-related hospitalizations including 37 patients admitted to intensive care units, and 14 deaths due to illness associated with influenza.
+During the 2017-18 influenza season, there were about 2,721 laboratory confirmed cases of influenza, 690 influenza-related hospitalizations including 62 patients admitted to the intensive care units, and 50 deaths due to illness associated with influenza.

 More information is available online, or by contacting your health-care provider.